UC Santa Barbara Events Center: UC Santa Barbara Gauchos athletics

 The Thunderdome is the home to teams of the UC Santa Barbara Gauchos athletic program.
 Currently, the UC Santa Barbara Gauchos men's basketball and UC Santa Barbara Gauchos women's basketball teams, as well as the UC Santa Barbara Gauchos women's volleyball team all call The Thunderdome home.
 In 2002, 2,794 fans attended a women's volleyball match between UCSB and the USC Trojans in which the 9th ranked Gauchos upset USC 3 games to 1.

 Other events

-The facility also hosted and the first and second-round games of the 2004 NCAA Division I women's basketball tournament.
-In addition to sporting events, The Thunderdome has seen many concerts, boxing matches, and performances come through.
+The facility also hosted the first and second-round games of the 2004 NCAA Division I women's basketball tournament.
+In addition to sporting events, The Thunderdome has seen many concerts, boxing matches, and performances.

 Dave Chappelle performed comedy on June 2, 2004, while The Killers played at The Thunderdome on April 6, 2007, and the Harlem Globetrotters played an exhibition game on February 15, 2007.

-The center hosts basketball camps by Michael Jordan and Kobe Bryant.
-These camps take place during the summer months.
-Michael Jordan's camp has happened yearly for several years and the Kobe Bryant camp has been happening since the summer of 2010.
+The center has hosted summer basketball camps by Michael Jordan and Kobe Bryant.